 To us they are family; there are no words to express how much they mean to us.

 Our son Kayen was born in April 2011.
-As first time parents we were so excited and ready to start a new chapter in our life.
+As first-time parents, we were so excited and ready to start a new chapter in our life.
 If only we knew our smiles would turn to tears.
 At three weeks old, Kayen was diagnosed with a rare condition, Mucolipidosis II.
-The condition is very complex and had a massive impact on his health and development, with life expectancy of a few years.
+The condition is very complex and had a massive impact on his health and development, with a life expectancy of a few years.
 This shattered us and we couldn’t get our heads around any of it and we still haven’t.